borgbase/vorta-docker/README.md

 - `--cap-add SYS_ADMIN --security-opt apparmor=unconfined` grants slightly more permissions if required.
 - `--privileged` makes the container a *root* superuser that can do **_anything_.
 DON'T RUN WITH THIS UNLESS RESTORING**

+You can mount an archive in Vorta and then exec into your container on the command line with something along the lines of `docker exec -it --user app vorta sh` to access the mounted directory and archive.
+It will not be accessible outside the Docker container.

 ## Discussion and Support